karimessouabni/STAGE-2016-Web-App/README.md

 - Retrieving projects information from the database using a server side pagination: this means that the user can choose the number of projects to show per page.
 Thus, table page navigation is modified dynamically to be adapted with the previous choice
 - 3 buttons: to add edit and remove projects

+###Adding a new Project to the Database:###
+A form splitted on multiples pages appears on a new window.
+Thus, the user could add a new project, filling out several information like project name, price and localization.

+###Editing an existing Project on the Database:###
+An interface (Figure 4) showing all the project information allowing the user to edit any project listed on the table.
+In addition to that, he can easily add, modify or remove a bunch of new information related to the project mentioned before, like visits, partners and files.

+###Animations and transitions between pages###
+Because animations and transitions make a better interactivity between the different interfaces and the user.
+Css and jQuery were used to achieve and make a rich user experience.
+E.g.:

+-Fade-in and fade-out field: To show notifications or error messages while the user is filling out with an incorrect syntax the different fields of the earlier cited forms;

+-Form Vibration: Triggered when the user submits a forms with an invalid email or a wrong password.